shawnmckinney/py-fortress/README.md

  ![RBAC Core](images/RbacCore.png "RBAC0 - The 'Core'")

 ### About py-fortress
-This compoent is compliant with ANSI INCITS 359 Role-Based Access Control, level 0, also referred to as *Core RBAC*.
+This *Python3* library is compliant with *ANSI INCITS 359* Role-Based Access Control, *RBAC0*, aka *Core RBAC*.
 Many-to-many relationship between Users, Roles and Permissions.
 Selective role activation into sessions.
 API to add, update, delete identity data and perform identity and access control decisions during runtime operations

 [Link to ANSI INCITS 359 Specification](http://profsandhu.com/journals/tissec/ANSI+INCITS+359-2004.pdf)

 ### About RBAC
-The RBAC Functional specification (referred to in the link above) describes administrative operations for the creation and maintenance of RBAC element sets and relations; administrative review functions for performing administrative queries; and system functions for creating and managing RBAC attributes on user sessions and making access control decisions.
+The RBAC functional specification (contained within the above link) describes administrative operations for the creation and maintenance of RBAC element sets and relations; administrative review functions for performing administrative queries; and system functions for creating and managing RBAC attributes on user sessions and making access control decisions.